nogaye/p4/README.md

 <http://p4.ogaye.me>

 ## Description
-Moods is a web based application that tracks, in real time, the current mood of its users.
+Moods is a fun, mapping application where users can update their current mood and track the moods of others around the globe using geolocation features.
-It provides a dashboard where anyone can see the general mood in different parts of the world.
-No login is required to enter user’s mood.
-A logged in user can view and manage their historical mood entries.
-A user can only manage the moods they entered after login.

 ## Demo
 Live demo to be performed during section.

 ## Details for teaching team
-* On the homepage dashboard, click on the image that reflects the current mood
+* On the homepage dashboard, click on the image that reflects the current mood.
+This action **CREATES** the mood in the database and also updates the mood on the map using the current geolocation.
+*When a new mood entry is made from the same geolocation, the new entry **UPDATES** and overwrites the old one.
+* Login is required to **VIEW** and **DELETE** moods from My Moods tab.
+Please create a user account first.
-* The mood created in database and reflected on the map using the current geolocation.
-Location tracking has to be enabled on the browser for this to work.
+* Geolocation tracking has to be enabled on the browser for tracking to work.
 * Green is happy, red is sad and yellow is meh.
-* Login not required to enter a mood.
+* Login is not required to enter a mood.
-*When two entries are made from the same geolocation, the new entry updates and overwrites the old one.
-* Login required to view and delete mood entries from My Moods tab.
-Please create a user account first.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/